TYPES OF SERVICES:

 Depending on the courier, metal parts and tires can be shipped without needing them to be packaged inside a box.
 To prepare tires for delivery, first deflate, then enwrap in cardboard.
 This will ensure that the tire won’t get stuck during processing or grip to a surface.

-Packing Metal Parts
+Packaging AUTOMOBILE Metal Parts

 Exhaust pipes and bumpers, due to their uneven shapes will need cardboard taped around any sharp or pointed corners.
 Then the part will need to be covered tightly in protective film or bubble wrap.
 Once completed, add the shipping label to the flattest side of the part.

-Packing glass components
+Packaging AUTOMOTIVE glass components

 Headlights, instrument displays, and items manufactured from the glass will need to be wrapped in bubble wrap and cardboard, before being placed inside a box.

-Packing Car Doors
+Packaging Car Doors

 Extra care needs to be taken with car door and panels, as they can sustain damage easily if packed incorrectly.
 Car doors should be sent in a re-enforced box, wrapped tightly in film, edges and trim protected with cardboard and any available space remaining in the box stuffed with packing peanuts or air pillows.